pjyi2147/data_management/README.md

      (x = # of sucesses you want, n = # of samples, p = probability)

-     (WARNING: probability does not support fractions !!!)
+     (WARNING: probability does not support fractions !!!
+USE decimals)
   3. for sum, type in "s end n p start"

      (the range is inclusive, so it calculates sum of P(X=x) which is start =< x <= end)